BoonePublished by Nick

 Dad had a sense of humor and was great at making kids laugh.
 With adults he was adept at finding levity in all situations.
 I always took pride in being able to elicit an uncontrollable belly laugh from him with one of my wry comments.
 I inherited some of his stubbornness.
 Dad and I did not share the same politics, but he did say he was proud of me for getting involved in justice work.

 Dad loved Arizona’s mountains and deserts.
 He loved his kids and was proud of us.
-There’s plenty more I could write about him, as well as some stuff I don’t want to air publicly.
 I can’t believe he’s gone.